gaiafiorillo/RacketApp/README.md

 # Concert Finder App

-This project is a group effort to create an app that connects fans of live music with concerts and events.
-Fans can search for upcoming concerts, while bands and artists can post concert listings.
-The app is developed in Racket, using a graphical user interface (GUI) for interaction.
+The **Concert Finder App** connects fans with live music events.
+Fans can search for upcoming concerts, and bands/artists can post their concert listings.
+Developed in Racket, the app uses a graphical user interface (GUI) for smooth interaction.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)
 - [Installation](#installation)